-As a Greek living in London, I can tell you that watching your country riot itself into the ground from afar is not a pleasant experience.
-If you're not having nightmares about your mum drowning in baton rounds and noxious plumes of tear gas, you're feeling guilty for not getting in there and taking a few blows yourself.
-I'm not saying the anti-austerity protesters in Syntagma Square have it easier than me.
-But at least they're close enough to the problem to be able to shout and throw rocks at it.
+As a Greek living in London, I can tell you that watching the riots from afar is not a pleasant experience.
+If you're not having nightmares about your mother drowning in baton rounds and noxious plumes of tear gas, you're feeling guilty for not getting in there and taking a few blows yourself.
+I'm not saying the anti-austerity protesters in Syntagma Square have it easier than me, but at least they're close enough to the problem to be able to shout and throw rocks at it.

-Recently, though, my dad told me something that made me feel like less of a deserter.
-He said that foreigners had started to come to Athens purely to gawk at the rioting Indignados and the parts of the city they'd seen burning on TV.
-Some of the foreigners had even been caught up in the clashes.
-Finally I had something to feel self-righteously, indignantly Greek about – maybe I could milk some Euros from these idiots to help turn my homeland's beleaguered economy around?
+Recently, however, my dad told me something that made me feel like less of a deserter.
+He said that foreigners have started to come to Athens purely to gawk at the rioting Indignados and the parts of the city they'd seen burning on TV.
+Some of the foreigners were even caught up in the clashes.
+Finally I had something to feel self-righteously, indignantly Greek about—maybe I could milk some Euros from these idiots to help turn my homeland's beleaguered economy around?

 My quest began outside Monastiraki, a flea market that is usually crawling with tourists.
-Unfortunately, there were no angry, gas-masked mobs pouring through the streets of Athens, but I thought I'd gather up as many people as I could here and then lead them on a tour of the city's recent riot hotspots.
+Unfortunately, there were no angry, gas-masked mobs pouring through the streets of Athens, but I figured this was a good place to gather up as many people as I could for a tour of the city's recent riot hotspots.
 I don't think this is going to save my country, after all.